 Don't you find that you are able to negotiate discounts or returns procedures much easier if you are able to have a one to one discussion with a manager rather than getting wound up by pointless emails being mailed back and forward?
 Drama lessons teach you well-rounded communication skills which means that you can remain calmer in difficult situations, listen more carefully, and react with poise and politeness (even if you have to bite your tongue!).

-The various different types of performing that actor training teaches you help you with many of the above fundamental skills.
+Actor training can teach you many of these skills through the various different types of performing.
 There is, for example, the Sanford Meisner or Meisner technique, Method Acting, the Lee Strasberg ideology, Stella Adler acting and the Alexander method, to name but a few.
 These techniques will each provide tips like relying on your instinct, embracing spontaneity in the moment, working on your improvisational reactions and projecting emotion.

 Listening is a vital skill for any performer, especially those who are often involved in improvisation work and must react quickly and feed off of others' comments.
 Plus, actually listening to your co-star talking transforms a scene into a more authentic performance, as opposed to just standing and waiting for cue line.